ibm-cloud-docs/vpc/file_storage_vpc_create.md

 To create a new file share and a replica file share, see [Create a file share with replication with the API](/docs/vpc?topic=vpc-file-storage-create-replication&interface=api#fs-create-new-share-replica-api).
 {: note}

-This example shows a request to create a 4800 GB file share with a 10 IOPS/GB profile.
+The following example shows a request to create a 4800 GB file share with a 10 IOPS/GB profile.

 ```curl
 curl -X POST \